Main: long tour, Bayreuth – Aschaffenburg

 The Main bike trail from Bayreuth to Aschaffenburg.

 This 10 day trip starts in a every special place: In Bayreuth, famous for its yearly festival!
 From here, you will cycle past Kulmbach through the wide Main valley seamed by the gentle hilly Fraconian landscape of the beer-brewing part of the region.
-Unique highlights of this trip will be the monastery of Vierzehnheiligen, Bamberg and Würzburg.
+Unique highlights of this trip will be the basilica of Vierzehnheiligen, Bamberg and Würzburg.
 Then, you will also experience two completely different landscapes: Close to Bamberg, you will dive into the wine-growing part of Franconia where the vineyards displace the hilly hops fields.
 Further on behind Würzburg, the vineyards disappear again and leave their place to the green forests of the Spessart extending down to the Main plains.
 Until Aschaffenburg, you will be able to enjoy even, well-paved bike trails taking you from one sight to another.

 1. day Bayreuth arrival

 Arrive in time to visit Bayreuth with the margrave’s residence still revealing the charm of the past and famous in the whole world for the Richard-Wagner-festival.
 It is possible to arrive by train, there are also parking facilities at the hotel.